 - I serve on a board of a non-profit and/or a for profit organization

 If you checked just one of the above risk factors, you need Excess Liability coverage.
 If you selected many, then your exposure to liability risks may be higher than average.
 Ask your insurance broker to closely look at your limits of coverage and determine if they are adequate.

 What steps can you take to reduce your risk?

 If you have a swimming pool at your home or plan to host parties or gatherings, here are a few tips to be mindful of:

 - Enclose your swimming pool or yard with a fence that includes self-locking and self-closing gates.

 - Never leave a child unattended around the pool.
-Keep your eyes on swimmers at all times, or designate an adult supervisor.
+Always keep your eyes on swimmers or designate an adult supervisor.

 - Be aware of your local weather conditions and never go swimming during thunderstorms.